tanadolmam/MapHistPlot/README.md

 ### Windows
-1. Create database "test2" by Apache, MySQL.
+1. Create database by Apache, MySQL and name it "test2".
 2. Open Command Prompt
 3. Change directory to your python directory  `cd C:\Users\user\Documents\GitHub`

 4. Run each file in order:

 Example of plotting heatmap from zoomRange 6 to 12

 `python p1-importToDB.py "/Users/user/Documents/GitHub/MapHistPlot//GPSData/mappoint.csv"` --> Clean data and import them to database.